-This drink, which we define as a 'Best Bitter' (a Bitter), has a strength of 3.8% ABV.
+This drink, which we class as a 'Best Bitter' (a Bitter), has an ABV of 3.8%.

 Theakston Best Bitter is the leading session ale within the Theakston portfolio and has been for time immemorial!